jmcgowan79/bathtub/README.md

 The Bathtub Mechanism works in analogy to an old-fashioned bathtub with two faucets and a single drain with a limited capacity.
 Turn on one faucet full and the drain will be able to remove the water as it is added.
-The water level in the bathtub remains low, less than an inch.
-Turn on both faucets full and the drawin will not be able to remove the water as it is added, the water level rises and the bathtub overflows.
+The water level in the bathtub remains low, less than a half-inch or a centimeter.
+Turn on both faucets full and the drain will not be able to remove the water as it is added, the water level rises and the bathtub overflows.

 In the Bathtub Mechanism, each chromosome is a "faucet" adding a mild toxin to the cell -- ideally a chemical that is not toxic in low